RWS/studio-api-docs/apiconcepts/filetypesupport/build_the_file_type_plug_in.md

 The above folder does not have to be the build output path, but it is convenient to build the project in this folder, as this will also create the **.sdlplugin* file where it needs to be.
 After creating the plug-in based on the (empty) template, you could already build the project.
 However, it will, of course, not offer any functionality.

 Upon start-up <Var:ProductName> will load the unpacked plug-in and show the following message, which you can confirm with **Yes**, so that the plug-in gets loaded.
-This message appears when loading plug-ins that have not been certified by SDL, which could potentially be unsafe.
-The message can be avoided by submitting your plug-in to SDL for certification.
+This message appears when loading plug-ins that have not been certified by RWS, which could potentially be unsafe.
+The message can be avoided by submitting your plug-in to RWS for certification.

 ![NativeFilterWarning](images/NativeFilterWarning.jpg)